jhwangit128/project2/README.md

 + This app allows users to search for cat's behavior problems and how to solve them.

-+ It also has a online store with products for cats who have behavior problems.
++ It also has a online store with products for cats who have behavior issues.

 + Users can interact with each other by joining app's community page where they can write messages and upload their pictures.